 One of these is perhaps the automatic previews introduced not too long ago.
-When you are looking for one it is neat that you get an automatically playing preview or a trailer of the movie or show in question, and it probably provides more in-depth look at it than reading a paragraph.
+When you are looking for one it is convenient that you get an automatically playing preview or trailer of the the show in question, and it definitely provides more in-depth look than reading a short synopsis.

 However, when you are flicking through the titles, and perhaps just want to pause for a second, automatically playing random previews can be irritating as hell.
-Apparently after enough rants online and in Netflix support inbox, the company themselves has acknowledged this as well.
+Apparently after enough rants online, and in Netflix support inbox, the company has finally also acknowledged this.

 Now, if you want to remove the automatic previews, just follow these steps: